 On Friday (May 28), Biden recently proposed to stimulus programs by changing the tax law.
 The Biden administration believes that it will benefit the nation by redistributing wealth more evenly through enacting new tax law..
 As part of the President's Build Back Better Program, the President intends to fund his

-During this pandemic period, we have had many legislation changes.
+During this pandemic period (where we made our COVID mortality rate calculator), we have had many legislation changes.
 We understand that these changes can be confusing at times.
 Hence, we have prepared this article to outline the potential changes of the new tax law.
 We also built a calculator to help you understand how your hard-earned income will be taxed under Biden's tax law.
 Furthermore, we will also introduce some of the tax credits you might be eligible for.

 What is Biden's Tax Plan about?